Webhooks

 Temporary Disablement

 If a webhook endpoint consistently fails, it will be automatically disabled after a series of failed attempts.
-Notifications will be sent to the Workspace owners at the following intervals:
+Notifications are sent to Workspace owners at the following intervals:

 • After 5, 10, and 15 consecutive failed attempts.

-You can re-enable a disabled webhook by clicking on the Enable webhook button in the webhook details page.
+You can re-enable a disabled webhook by returning to the domain settings and saving the endpoint URL again.

 Published with LeafPad